Francisco I. Madero: Successful coup against Madero

 President Madero, dead at 39, was buried quietly in the French cemetery of Mexico City.
 A series of contemporary photographs taken by Manuel Ramos show Maderos's coffin being carried from the penitentiary and placed on a special funeral tram car for transportation to the cemetery.
 Only his close family were permitted to attend, leaving for Cuba immediately after.
-Following Huerta's overthrow, Francisco Cárdenas fled to Guatemala where he committed suicide in 1920 after the new Mexican government had requested his extradition to stand trial for the murder of Madero.
+Following Huerta's overthrow, Francisco Cárdenas fled to Guatemala, where he committed suicide in 1920 after the new Mexican government had requested his extradition to stand trial for the murder of Madero.

 Aftermath of coup

-There was shock at Madero's murder, but there were many, Mexican elites and foreign entrepreneurs and governments, who saw the coup and the emergence of General Huerta as the desired strongman to return order to Mexico.
+There was shock at Madero's murder, but there were many, including Mexican elites and foreign entrepreneurs and governments, who saw the coup and the emergence of General Huerta as the desired strongman to return order to Mexico.
 Among elites in Mexico, Madero's death was a cause of rejoicing, seeing the time since Díaz's resignation as one of political instability and economic uncertainty.
 Ordinary Mexicans in the capital, however, were dismayed by the coup, since many considered Madero a friend, but their feelings did not translate into concrete action against the Huerta regime.
 In northern Mexico, Madero's overthrow and martyrdom united forces against Huerta's usurpation of power.
 Governor of Coahuila, Venustiano Carranza refused to support the new regime although most state governors had.
 He brought together a coalition of revolutionaries under the banner of the Mexican Constitution, so that the Constitutionalist Army fought for the principles of constitutional democracy that Madero embraced.
 In southern Mexico, Zapata had been in rebellion against the Madero government for its slow action on land reform and continued in rebellion against the Huerta regime.
 However, Zapata repudiated his former high opinion of fellow revolutionary Pascual Orozco, who had also rebelled against Madero, when Orozco allied with Huerta.
 Madero's anti-reelectionist movement had mobilized revolutionary action that led to the resignation of Díaz.
 Madero's overthrow and murder during the Ten Tragic Days was a prelude to further years of civil war.